Stop Downloadable Guns

 Federal action is needed to stop the spread of downloadable guns.

 Downloadable guns cause the same harm as any other firearm.
-The distribution of computer code for downloadable guns on the internet was strongly regulated for years—it was considered to be an export of a deadly weapon and regulated by the Department of State as part of the U.S. Munitions List.
+For years, the distribution of computer code for downloadable guns on the internet was strongly regulated—it was considered to be an export of a deadly weapon and regulated by the Department of State on the United States Munitions List.

 By the numbers